 Keep the area around your plants free of weeds.
 Weeds compete with surrounding plants for food, water and light.
 Walk around the garden periodically and pull weeds, including the roots, as soon as you see them.

-Clip off any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
-Remove spent flowers as blooms fade to encourage continuous flowering.
-Cut each plant back to the ground once the foliage has died back in fall.
-New growth will emerge as spring temperatures rise.
+Remove dead, damaged or unsightly growth as needed to maintain an attractive appearance.